'O sole mio: English versions

-In 1915, Charles W. Harrison recorded the first English version of O sole mio.
+In 1915, Charles W. Harrison recorded the first English version of O sole mio".
 In 1921, William E. Booth-Clibborn wrote lyrics for a hymn using the music, entitled "Down from His Glory".

-In 1949 U.S. singer Tony Martin recorded "There's No Tomorrow" with lyrics by Al Hoffman, Leo Corday, and Leon Carr, which used the melody of O sole mio.
-About ten years later, while stationed in Germany with the U.S. Army, Elvis Presley heard the recording and put to tape a private version of the song.
+In 1949 U.S. singer Tony Martin recorded "There's No Tomorrow" with lyrics by Al Hoffman, Leo Corday, and Leon Carr, which used the melody of O sole mio".
+About ten years later, while stationed in West Germany with the U.S. Army, Elvis Presley heard the recording and put to tape a private version of the song.
 Upon his discharge, he requested that new lyrics be written especially for him, a job that was undertaken by the songwriting duo of Aaron Schroeder and Wally Gold, with a demo by David Hill.
 The rewritten version was entitled "It's Now or Never" and was a worldwide hit for Presley.
 When performing it in concert in the mid-1970s, Elvis would explain the origin of "It's Now Or Never" and have singer Sherrill Nielsen perform a few lines of the original Neapolitan version before commencing with his version.

 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).
 Actor John Schneider also had a hit with it in 1981.
 It was on the Billboard Pop charts at number 14 and the Country charts at number 4.

+In 2026, Scottish singer Susan Boyle released a dance version of the song titled "Just One (ReMAXed Remix)" as part of Cornetto's summer advertising campaign.